 |The following article is from the Spring, 1990 issue of the Snow Lion Newsletter and is for historical reference only.
 You can see this in context of the original newsletter here.|

-The Venerable Tara Tulku Rinpoche will be teaching on The Roots of Tibetan Buddhist Practice at the Gaden Choling Centre in Toronto, Canada from April 13 to May 3, 1990.
-The highlight of his teachings is the two-day Guhyasamaja Initiation, given now for the first time in Canada.
-This will be followed by four evenings of commentary on the practice of Guhyasamaja.
-Rinpoche will also be giving Mahakala and Lama Tsongkhapa initiations, and will teach on The Buddhist Road to Peace, The Four Levels of Tantra, and The Practice of Guru Yoga.
+The Venerable Tara Tulku Rinpoche taught on The Roots of Tibetan Buddhist Practice at the Gaden Choling Centre in Toronto, Canada from April 13 to May 3, 1990.
+The highlight of his teachings was the two-day Guhyasamaja Initiation, given for the first time in Canada.
+This was followed by four evenings of commentary on the practice of Guhyasamaja.
+Rinpoche also gave Mahakala and Lama Tsongkhapa initiations, and will teach on The Buddhist Road to Peace, The Four Levels of Tantra, and The Practice of Guru Yoga.

-The Gaden Choling Mahayana Buddhist Meditation Centre, located in downtown Toronto, is under the direction of the Ven.
-Zasep Tulku Rinpoche, who founded it in 1980.
-Events in 1990 also include visits by Ven.
-Lati Rinpoche, who will give the Heruka and Vajrayogini initiations and commentaries (August 7-21); and His Holiness the Dalai Lama, who is expected to visit Toronto in late September (exact dates not yet determined).
+Events in 1990 also included visits by Ven.
+Lati Rinpoche, who gave the Heruka and Vajrayogini initiations and commentaries (August 7-21, '90); and His Holiness the Dalai Lama, who was expected to visit Toronto in late September (dates were to be determined).

 (One block south of St.Clair on Christie)